What Is PML?

 Medications Linked to PML

-Gray shading indicates drugs with Black Box Warnings for PML in their prescribing information, the strongest warning that the FDA requires.
+All drugs listed have a PML warning on their labels, and gray shading indicates drugs with Black Box Warnings, the strongest warning from the FDA.
 Tables last updated on 9/16/2022.
 Please note that some PML-linked treatments may not be represented in these tables.